-- A. the location of the building in relation to existing or planned public transport corridors, community facilities, or commercial activities and the connectivity of the building to these facilities; - B. The extent to which an increased height is necessary to enable more efficient, cost effective and/or practical use of the site, or the long term protection of significant trees or natural features on the site; - i. overshadowing of adjoining-sites resulting in reduced sunlight and daylight admission to internal living spaces and external living spaces beyond that anticipated by the recession plane, and where applicable the horizontal containment requirements for the zone; - ii. any loss of privacy through being overlooked from neighbouring buildings; - iii. whether development on the adjoining-site, such as large building-setbacks, location of outdoor living spaces, or separation by land used for vehicle access, reduces the need for protection of adjoining-sites from overshadowing; - iv. the ability to mitigate any adverse effects of increased height-or recession plane breaches through increased separation distances between the building and adjoining sites, the provision of screening or any other methods; and - v. within a Flood Management Area, whether the recession plane infringement is the minimum necessary in order to achieve the required minimum floor level. - b.
+- A. the location of the building in relation to existing or planned public transport corridors, community facilities, or commercial activities and the connectivity of the building to these facilities: - B. The extent to which an increased height is necessary to enable more efficient, cost effective and/or practical use of the site, or the long term protection of significant trees or natural features on the site; - i. overshadowing of adjoining sites resulting in reduced sunlight and daylight admission to internal living spaces and external living spaces beyond that anticipated by the recession plane, and where applicable the horizontal containment requirements for the zone; - ii. any loss of privacy through being overlooked from neighbouring buildings; - iii. whether development on the adjoining site, such as large building setbacks, location of outdoor living spaces, or separation by land used for vehicle access, reduces the need for protection of adjoining sites from overshadowing; - iv. the ability to mitigate any adverse effects of increased height or recession plane breaches through increased separation distances between the building and adjoining sites, the provision of screening or any other methods; and - within a Flood Management Area, whether the recession plane infringement is the minimum necessary in order to achieve the required minimum floor level. - b.
 Where the site is within the Akaroa Heritage Area, the matters set out in Rule 9.3.6.3 - c.
-In addition, for height breaches \(\text{Wwithin the Medium Density Residential zone, for buildings}\) \(\text{exceeding 14 metres in height, and within the High Density Residential zone, for buildings}\) \(\text{exceeding 32 metres in height, the matters of discretion are as follows mitigation of the effects of additional height, considering:\) - i.
-The degree of alignment of the building with the planned urban character of the zone or applicable precinct; - ii.
-Building bulk and dominance effects on surrounding neighbours, particularly the effect on the relationship between buildings, public spaces, and views; - iii.
-The degree of privacy effects on surrounding neighbours, including on habitable rooms or outdoor living spaces; - iv.
+In addition, for height breaches \(\frac{\pmu}{\pmu}\) in the Medium Density Residential zone, for buildings exceeding 14 metres in height, and within the High Density Residential zone, for buildings exceeding 32 metres in height, the matters of discretion are as follows mitigation of the effects of additional height, considering: - the location of the building in relation to existing or planned public transport corridors, community facilities, or commercial activities and the connectivity of the building to these facilities; - ii.
+The degree of alignment of the building with the planned urban character of the zone or applicable precinct; - iii.
+Building bulk and dominance effects on surrounding neighbours, particularly Tthe effects of building bulk and dominance on the relationship between buildings, public spaces, and views; - iii.
+The degree of privacy effects on surrounding neighbours, including on habitable rooms or outdoor living spaces:

+- iv.
 The degree of shading effects on surrounding neighbours, including the extent of impact on any habitable rooms or outdoor living spaces; - v.
 The extent to which the increased height is necessary to enable more efficient, cost effective and/or practical use of the site, or the long term protection of significant trees or natural features on the site; - vi.
-Any modulation or design features of the roof-form and façade to reduce its visual impact:
+Any modulation or design features of the roof form and façade to reduce its visual impact;

-Whether a minimum of 30% of the ground floor area is occupied by habitable rooms and/or indoor communal living space (including any shared pedestrian access to lifts, stairs and foyers);
+Whether a minimum of 30% of the ground floor area is occupied by habitable rooms and/or indoor communal living space (including any shared pedestrian access to lifts, stairs and fovers):